Applications for 2025 cohort are currently closed

 To be eligible for the DOS URiM Visiting Student Scholarship Program, prospective students must meet one or more of the criteria below:

-- High level of financial need
+- High level of financial need; and/or

 In addition, all prospective students must also meet ALL criteria outlined below: